napudumaran/Learning-Documentation-and-Projects/notes/Arch_Network_Config.md

+Network manager should have been installed via the live ISO.
+If not, then the troubleshooting steps are below.
+General install instructions are provided anyways.

 install the networkmanager app package:
 ```bash
 sudo pacman -S networkmanager
 ```
-OR

-the GUI-supported network manager(optional):
+Install GUI interface for network manager(optional):

 ```bash
 sudo pacman -S networkmanager network-manager-applet